 Online Bachelor of Science in Astronomical and Planetary Sciences

-Study the stars in this online astronomy and planetary science degree.
-You will explore planets, solar systems and galaxies to understand where we came from and where we are going using the universe as your laboratory.
+Study the stars in Arizona State University’s Bachelor of Science in astronomical and planetary sciences program.
+In this online astronomy degree, you’ll explore planets, solar systems and galaxies to understand where we came from and where we’re going using the universe as your laboratory.

 Quick facts